 Screenplays & Screenplay Adaptations

-Critique, editing, and ghostwriting services for screenplay adaptations, original screenplays, treatments, pitches and more
+Critique, editing, concept development, and ghostwriting services for screenplay adaptations, original screenplays, treatments, pitches and more

 Overview of Services

-The process varies based on your needs, objectives, and budget but may include the following:
+The process varies based on your needs, objectives, and budget and may include the following:

-• A review of your completed manuscript, published book, or work-in-progress to assess adaptation potential and identify the best approach for the adaptation
+• A review of your completed manuscript, published book, or work-in-progress, to assess adaptation potential and identify ideas for a screenplay version

-• Professional collaboration and/or screenwriting for film and TV/streaming
+• Professional collaboration and/or ghostwriting support for scripts for film, television, and streaming series

 • Development and editing of pitch materials for theatrical, streaming, and broadcast markets

-• Advice and guidance from knowledgeable industry insiders on how to pitch your work to agents, managers, and producers.
+• Advice and guidance from knowledgeable industry insiders on how to present and pitch your work to agents, managers, and producers

-Screenplay and adaptation support services are billed at either $75 per hour, or a flat rate based on the length and format of the source material and the nature of the work to be done.
-For more information or to get started, please click the button below, or contact Ross Browne in the Tucson office.
+Pricing for screenplay and adaptation support services starts at $75 per hour or at a flat rate, based on the length and format of the source material and the scope and nature of the assistance needed.
+For more information or to get started, please click the button below or contact Ross Browne in the Tucson office.

 Explore Options

-Informal Q&A or consultation with adaptation specialist John Robert Marlow; for writers considering adaptation to feature or series format.
+Informal Q&A or consultation with an adaptation specialist for writers considering adaptation to feature film or series format.

 No charge for first 15 minutes; $75 per hour thereafter.

-A candid, industry-savvy evaluation of book or manuscript film crossover potential.
+A candid, industry-savvy evaluation of a book or manuscript’s film-crossover potential.

 $0.008 per word (just under one cent) for manuscripts over 50,000 words.